Using distraction to encourage positive behaviour

 Here are distraction tips that usually work for children of all ages:

 - Give your child something else to do.
-Introduce a new activity, toy or game, or even show your child something new they can do with the toy they already have.
+Introduce a new activity, toy or game, or show your child something new they can do with the toy they already have.

 - Change the scene.
 Put your child where they can see different things, or move your child to a new spot either inside or outside.